vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 782 commits since the previous release, including 362 fixes.
+More than 787 commits since the previous release, including 364 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Tue May 25 02:43:10 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Wed May 26 03:05:31 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER